 Why am I highlighting content marketing here?
 Very simple: when you try to create the content for an audience sorely based on the same demographics you follow a one size fits all approach which is just not enough in today's competitive environment.
 By targeting the people based on the same age, income, gender, location, etc. you miss the most important part - the needs, pain points, interests which help you to create the content that will trigger them to consider and buy your product.

-To help you better understand I will demonstrate a scenario.
+To help you better understand, I will demonstrate a scenario before I go deeper into the different categories.

 The Case

-A Swedish travel agency that sells packages of hotels and activities are facing the problem of missing international tourists due to the Corona Virus restrictions.
-They are now trying to win Swedish clients that are forced to look for destinations within their own country.
+A Swedish travel agency that sells packages of hotels and activities was facing the problem of missing international tourists due to the coronavirus restrictions.
+They were trying to win Swedish clients who were forced to look for destinations within their own country.

-The following personas are facing the same need - find alternative travel destinations within Sweden.
-You will already recognize differences within the demographics, but even if they would be within the same target audience ( demographic overlap) the way they should be approached should be completely different because of the interests, pain points, etc.
+The two personas we are using as an example faced the same need - find alternative travel destinations within Sweden.
+You might see differences within the demographics, but even if they are within the same target audience ( demographic overlap), how they should be approached should be completely different because of their interests, pain points, etc.

 Usage of content marketing personas